Agregory198/QuantitativeAnalysis_SteenbokfonteinCave/README.md

 - `results/`: figures, tables, and other output files produced inside and outside R

 ## Instructions to reproduce this study
-To reproduce this study, please pull this repository into a new R project and restore the environment vai _renv::restore()_ install _renv_ if not installed already.
+To reproduce this study, please pull this repository into a new R project and restore the environment via _renv::restore()_ install _renv_ if not installed already.
 This will load the package versions used during this study.
 You can then render each of the files in the _'code'_ folder.
 This will run the script and export the figures according to this repository's folder structure (_'/results/figures'_).
 The images are already provided in _'results/figures'_ directory.
 The quarto documents will also pull the data in according to this repository's folder structure (_'/data'_), which take the form of comma-separated-values and one xlsx file with multiple saved sheats.

 ## Overview